ClickHouse/ClickHouse/docs/en/operations/table_engines/collapsingmergetree.md

 can be deleted collapsing the invalid (old) state of an object. `CollapsingMergeTree` does this while merging of the data parts.

-Why we need 2 rows for each change read in the "Algorithm" paragraph.
+Why we need 2 rows for each change read in the [Algorithm](#table_engine-collapsingmergetree-collapsing-algorithm) paragraph.

 **Peculiar properties of such approach**